Every homeowner needs some basic tools whether the home is mobile or site-built, new, or just new to them.

 Screws that have an X indention on the head require the use of a Phillips head screwdriver.
 What makes a Phillips head screwdriver so efficient is the alignment it makes with the head so it’s easier to keep the screw going in straight.
 These screwdrivers come in a variety of sizes.

 You can always buy a multi-bit screwdriver that has different heads but they tend to be cumbersome if the heads don’t sit tight in the slot.

-Flat bars are definitely tools every new mobile home owner should have.
+Flat bars are definitely tools every new mobile homeowner should have.
 They help to pull out nails that you can’t free with your claw hammer and work great in tight spots to pry boards loose.
-They come in a variety sizes as well but a shorter one should be enough for most DIY projects.
-These are especially useful when you want to remove the battens, or strips, from the vinyl coated walls in a mobile home.
+They come in a variety of sizes as well but a shorter one should be enough for most DIY projects.
+These are especially useful when you want to remove the battens, or strips, from the vinyl-coated walls in a mobile home.
 Just go easy and don’t scar the wall or the batten.
 Pay attention to the tips, they should be thin.
-Learn how to update vinyl coated walls in a mobile home here.
+Learn how to update vinyl-coated walls in a mobile home here.

-Utility knives have replaceable blades so you can always have a sharp one ready.
-The knives that store the new blades in the handles are especially handy.
+Most utility knives have replaceable blades inside the handle so you can always have a sharp one ready.

 Every home needs a ladder of some kind.
 There is always a spot that you can’t reach when painting, hanging shelves, curtain rods, etc. It goes without saying that a small step ladder is a necessity, and is much safer than climbing up on the kitchen chair!
 Contractor Culture has a great article that can help you decide which ladder best fits your needs!

 Channel locks are one of the most versatile tools to have around.
 They are easily adjustable so they can accommodate any size object just by sliding the jaws and locking them into place.